 How to Double Your Landscape Profits

 If you read Part 1 of this blog series, then you already know that our landscaper friend John had used his own equation to calculate a 20% net profit for a backyard makeover job that he had completed.
 But, as it turned out, his calculation wasn’t even close to being accurate.
-When we plugged John’s numbers into our foolproof net profit equation, he realized that he was actually at a loss of -1.9% at the end of this project.
+We plugged John’s numbers into our foolproof net profit equation.
+By doing so, he realized that he was actually at a loss of 1.9% at the end of this project.

 We already showed you how to calculate net profit so that you never accidentally find yourself in the red.
-We’re now going to show you the easy changes that you can make within your business to double your landscaping profit margin.
+Next, we’ll show you the easy changes to make within your business to double your profit margin.

 Total Job Revenue